Drawing from plants and flowers

 By the end of this course you should be able to...

-- Develop personal compositions and Interpretations, using other artists as inspiration.
+• Develop a personal approach to compositions, using other artists as inspiration.

 What level is the course and do I need any particular skills?